I’ll level with you: I don’t like forex trading. But I’m just one trader. Some love it.

 A forex broker is like a stockbroker, but for foreign exchange transactions.

 It’s your intermediary with the interbank system or networks of banks.
 You have to execute buy or sell orders through a broker.

 Typically, the broker offers you a price from banks where they hold lines of credit and access to the forex market.
 Brokers typically work with multiple banks and search for the best price available.

 How Does Forex Trading Work?

-Just like in the stock market, price quotes are based on supply and demand.
 As one currency becomes devalued next to another, you have an opportunity to capitalize on the discrepancy.